Tongue923/Load_forecasting/README.md

 # Load_forecasting
-This is my final year project for bachelor's degree
+This is my final year project for bachelor's degree.